a short philosophy on privilege - having, building, sharing

 - not much emotional connection with anyone

-- lots of small talk and conversations reflecting unprocessed attachment
+- lots of small talk and conversations reflecting unprocessed attachment - at home and in culture at large

 we could go on and on. the goal here isn't to become a martyr, but to evidence the learnings, the pains that come and ask to be integrated as part of our entangled lives, as part of our set of beautiful and challenging gifts we receive from intergenerational transmission.

-level 2: true wealth building/privileges sharing/reparation/reciprocity game:
+level 2: true wealth building/privileges sharing/reparation/reciprocity game

 an initial, simplified taxonomy of privilege - i.e. the conditions that allow us to grow/unfold.